-We and the selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 2,000,000 additional shares of our common stock at the public offering price less the underwriting discount, of which up to 407,181 may be purchased from us and up to 1,592,819 may be purchased from the selling stockholders.
+We and the selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of our common stock at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.